 The Wild Tangle

-Browsing through archival images of pre-modern East Asian societies, I was struck by how women’s hairstyles were documented.
+Browsing through western archival images of pre-modern East Asian societies, I was struck by how women’s hairstyles were documented.
 The way their backs were captured, frozen in time, reminded me of specimens – human counterparts to those landmark miniatures sold in souvenir shops.
 Their subjectivity was reduced to an oriental symbol, drained in time and leaving behind only an empty shell.

-Browsing through archival images of pre-modern East Asian societies, I was struck by how women’s hairstyles were documented.
+Browsing through western archival images of pre-modern East Asian societies, I was struck by how women’s hairstyles were documented.
 The way their backs were captured, frozen in time, reminded me of specimens – human counterparts to those landmark miniatures sold in souvenir shops.
 Their subjectivity was reduced to an oriental symbol, drained in time and leaving behind only an empty shell.